East China Jiaotong University: History

 ECJTU has always been undertaking talents cultivation as the fundamental task, forming an integrated talent cultivation system covering bachelor, master, and doctoral degrees.
-In 2015, the university carried out a reform and practice in terms of cultivating an interactive network of comprehensive talents at the basic level, which wins the Second Class Prize of the National Level Teaching Achievement Award.
-Meanwhile, its national defense students’ cultivation mode is approved as National Experimental Zones for Innovating Talents Cultivation, which is popularized by the Ministry of Education and the General Political Department across the universities nationwide.
+In 2015, the university carried out a reform and practice in terms of cultivating an interactive network of comprehensive talents at the basic level, which won the Second Class Prize of the National Level Teaching Achievement Award.
+Meanwhile, its national defense students’ cultivation mode is approved as National Experimental Zones for Innovating Talents Cultivation, which is popularized by the Ministry of Education and the General Political Department across universities nationwide.
 ECJTU takes the lead in China in exploring and practicing a five-year, double-major interdisciplinary talents cultivation mode as "musicology plus secretary".
 It also has "Software engineering plus application background majors", along with the establishment of a scientific and technological business incubation garden for college students, was also the first bold try in Jiangxi province, which realized an effective interaction between talents cultivation and employment supply and demand.
-In 2015, ECJTU takes the lead in reform and started to apply academic credit system in all majors.
+In 2015, ECJTU took the lead in reform and started to apply academic credit system in all majors.
 The university maintains a high social recognition for its high-quality talents, and a leading graduate employment rate which has topped the list in Jiangxi Province for 10 successive years.
-The outstanding performance in graduate employment work wins ECJTU the title of Advanced Unit in Graduate Employment Work among ordinary universities nationwide, and also the award of the "Top 50 Universities in Employment", which enables the university to conduct admission in 26 provinces by an enrollment standard for the first batch universities in China.
+The outstanding performance in graduate employment work won ECJTU the title of Advanced Unit in Graduate Employment Work among ordinary universities nationwide, and also the award of the "Top 50 Universities in Employment", which enables the university to conduct admission in 26 provinces by an enrollment standard for the first batch universities in China.
 Aiming at talents cultivation quality, ECJTU will firstly carry out the complete credit system among the provincial universities in 2015.
 It has successfully cultivated a large number of outstanding graduates, such as Xu Gang, who was the first student in Jiangxi entitled the Chinese Excellent University Students of the Year, Zhang Hailong, the Chinese Model Students of Self-Improvement, and Ouyang Zili, the National Positive and Kind-Hearted Youth.